EngOayoubFo22/business-contact-dashboard/README.md

-Project developed as part of academic collaboration with Egyptian Ministry of Youth Focused on practical solutions for public sector digital transformation
+Project developed as part of academic collaboration with Egyptian Ministry of Youth Focused on Data Analysis and Portryal for Pitching purposes